Bhupesh1x/whatsapp-clone/README.md

 4 .
 For creating a new chat room user have to click on the add new button on the left side of the screen.
 5 .
 And then user can give name to the chat room according to his choice.
 6 .
 Then user can click on the room name and can chat in that room.

-# Why firebase?

-firebase lets you host all the data you want real time database
-Google's eco system on the back (`firebase`, `google authentication`) and `react` on the front ties together